Catch My Soul

-Catch My Soul, also known as Santa Fe Satan, is a 1974 film produced by Jack Good and Richard M. Rosenbloom, and directed by Patrick McGoohan.
-It was an adaptation of Good's stage musical of the same title, which itself was loosely adapted from William Shakespeare's Othello.
-It was not a critical success.
+Catch My Soul (also known as Santa Fe Satan) is a 1974 American musical drama film directed by Patrick McGoohan, based on Jack Good's 1968 rock musical, which in turn is a modern retelling of William Shakespeare's Othello.
+It stars Richie Havens, Lance LeGault, Season Hubley, Tony Joe White and Susan Tyrrell.

+The film was released by Cinerama Releasing Corporation on March 22, 1974, and was largely a critical and commercial flop.
+It was McGoohan's only feature film as a director.

 Production

 Shakespeare's tragedy of revenge and racism had been retitled Catch My Soul for the London stage and relocated from Venice to Piccadilly; for the film, the location of the drama was moved to the New Mexico desert; filming took place in Española and Santa Fe.
 The title comes from act 3, scene 3 of Shakespeare's play, in which Othello declares his love for Desdemona, "Perdition catch my soul / But I do love thee!
 And when I love thee not, / Chaos is come again."

 Although much of the plot remains intact, Othello, the "noble Moor" becomes the pacifist leader of a hippie commune, Iago appears to be the Devil incarnate who "fits all the negative stereotypes of dropouts with his scruffy beard and unwashed look" and Desdemona becomes a "white round-faced girl with granny glasses".

 Patrick McGoohan had earlier starred in the successful 1962 modernisation of the Othello story, All Night Long, which had been moved to 1960s London and fuelled by jazz music.
 AllMovie's reviewer points out that "perhaps he thought lightning would strike twice in moving it to a gospel show in the Southwest.
 He was terribly wrong."
-Catch My Soul would be the only film to be directed by McGoohan, although he later directed some episodes of Columbo.
-In an interview with Première magazine in 1995, McGoohan gave some insight into why the film had failed: